Quadratic Equation By Square Root Method

 Simplify Radicals

 After finding the solutions, simplify the radicals as much as possible.
-This may involve factoring out perfect squares from under the radical sign or rationalizing the denominator if necessary.
+So this may involve factoring out perfect squares from under the radical sign or rationalizing the denominator if necessary.
 Simplifying the solutions will make them easier to work with and understand.

 Check Your Work

 Always check your solutions by substituting them back into the original equation.
-This will help you catch any errors you may have made and ensure that your solutions are correct.
+This will help you catch any errors you may have made and check that your solutions are correct.

 Understand the Limitations